How the Water Supply in Kelampuk, Indonesia Changed Lives and Offers Partnership Opportunities

 Kelampuk is in Sekadau district located in West Kalimantan, Indonesia.
 To reach the district, one has to take a one hour flight from Jakarta to Pontianak, and then another 45-minute flight to Sintang, followed by a one and half hour drive from there.

-World Vision Indonesia is implementing a development program in Sekadau which is co-funded by WV Indonesia’s local funding and WV Canada.
+World Vision Indonesia implemented a development program in Sekadau, which was co-funded by WV Indonesia’s local funding and WV Canada.
 The main funding source is child sponsorship.
 The program has been operating in the district for over seven years currently covering 12 villages in two sub-districts of Sekadau.
 The program benefits 8,092 households from the two sub-districts.
 The key focus areas are child protection, early childhood care and development, and water, sanitation and hygiene.

 On our field trip, we visited a community gravity-fed water supply system in Kelampuk sub-village (situated in Meragun Village) which is a two-hour drive from Sekadau followed by a 30-minute motorbike ride.
 The upstream spring is another 30-minute walk from the sub-village.

 The construction, including household pipe construction, took World Vision and communities only three months.
 This was a joint effort between the local village authority, villagers and World Vision.
 All parties contributed resources to make this construction possible.
 The construction was carried out by the villagers themselves.
 This water supply system benefits approximately 110 people from the 22 households.

 Among all sub-villages in Meragun, Kelampuk is the only sub-village that hasn’t been covered by existing water supply service.
 Therefore, WV Indonesia worked with local authority and villagers to fill the gap.